opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/deploy-the-nvidia-gpu-operator-on-cce.md

   --version=v25.3.1
 ```

-:::info
+:::warning MIG Manager Reboot Configuration
-For more information about configuring **MIG**, refer to [GPU Operator with MIG](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-operator-mig.html).
+When using MIG, you should configure the `WITH_REBOOT` environment variable for the MIG Manager so that it can properly update GPU profiles.
+MIG Manager requires the ability to reboot nodes when changing MIG configurations, as enabling MIG mode and reconfiguring GPU profiles requires stopping all GPU clients and modifying low-level GPU settings.
+For detailed information about configuring this environment variable, refer to the [GPU Operator with MIG documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-operator-mig.html).
 :::

 ## Deploying an application with GPU Support